cmcgerty/Sofar2mqtt/README.md

 sofar/set/charge   - send value in the range 0-3000 (watts)
 sofar/set/discharge   - send value in the range 0-3000 (watts)

-battery_save is a hybrid auto mode that will charge from excess solar but not dischange.
+battery_save is a hybrid auto mode that will charge from excess solar but not discharge.

 (c)Colin McGerty 2021 colin@mcgerty.co.uk
 calcCRC by angelo.compagnucci@gmail.com and jpmzometa@gmail.com